 You can read about a couple of the crucial battles of the Great Turkish War elsewhere on this site.
 The Battle of Vienna in 1683 kicked the conflict off and made for a pretty wrong-footed start from the Ottoman perspective, and the Battle of Mohács in 1687 cost the Ottomans a huge chunk of territory in eastern Europe.
-Those two battles, plus the Battle of Zenta in 1697, plus the loss of Azov to Russia, were the major engagements of the war, and all went against the Ottomans.
+Those two battles, plus the Battle of Zenta in 1697 and the loss of Azov to Russia, were the major engagements of the war, and all went against the Ottomans.
 The result was the Treaty of Karlowitz, adopted on January 26, 1699, after two months of negotiations in the Habsburg town of the same name (the modern Serbian town of Sremski Karlovci).
-Karlowitz wasn't a turning point in European history—the "Great Turkish War" was the turning point—but it does mark a milestone in the course of both European and Ottoman history, as it was the first treaty that the Ottomans were forced to conclude on European terms.
+Karlowitz stands as something of a milestone in the course of both European and Ottoman history, as it was the first treaty that the Ottomans were forced to conclude on European terms.

 Karlowitz obliged the Ottomans to give up considerable European territory to the Habsburgs, territory that includes parts of modern Hungary, Serbia, Croatia, and Bosnia-Herzegovina.
 They lost Dalmatia (another part of modern Croatia) and the Peloponnese (in Greece) to Venice (though they got the Peloponnese back not long after), and parts of modern Ukraine and Moldova to Poland-Lithuania.
 Negotiations begun here and concluded in the Treaty of Constantinople (1700) ceded Azov to Russia (the Ottomans later got that back as well).
-But the symbolism of Karlowitz, the unambiguous acknowledgement that the power dynamic in the Ottoman-Europe relationship had leveled out or even shifted a bit toward the European side, was arguably more important than its tangible terms.
+But the symbolism of Karlowitz, the unambiguous acknowledgement that the power dynamic in the Ottoman-Europe relationship had leveled out or even shifted a bit toward the European side, was arguably more important than any of its terms.

-What we see in this period is less a decline than a transformation of the empire into something that looks more like a modern bureaucratic state than the absolutist entity it had been previously.
+What we see in this period is less a decline than a transformation of the empire into something that looks more like a modern bureaucratic state than the absolutist monarchy it had been previously.
 As I say, the rest of the neighborhood was starting to catch up, and the Ottoman defeat in the Great Turkish War shows, among other things, that the Ottomans weren’t able to fight a multiple front war against multiple European enemies.
 But the empire won or at least stalemated a number of military conflicts with European powers in the early 18th century.
 It took Pruth back from Russia in 1711, won the Peloponnese back from Venice in 1718, and fought both Russia and the Habsburgs to standstills in the 1730s.
 So it wasn't exactly reeling the way the traditional narrative holds.
 It just wasn’t the undisputed power it had been a century or two earlier.